 There is nothing worse than knowing rust is eating away at your car.
-It’s the cancer of cars, and if left to run riot it can render any vehicle it takes hold of as nothing more than scrap.
+If left to run riot, rust can render any vehicle it takes hold of as nothing more than scrap.
 But here’s the thing – cars are protected from rust from the factory.

 Don’t panic though.
 If you’re happy to have a go yourself, the chances are you can stop the rust in its tracks and prolong the life of your beloved motor.
 There’s really not a lot to it.
 You just need to be thorough, do the job right and you’ll be onto a winner.

 How much could I save by repairing my own rust damage?

 You've probably already read about repairing your own scratches.
 Rust takes things to the next level and a professional repair is going to leave you with a repair bill running into hundreds of pounds – more if several panels are affected.